Qlik-PE/vector-search/README.md

 ## Description

+> **Note:** This extension is not an official or supported Qlik product.
+It is provided as-is, without warranty, and is intended for demonstration or custom solution purposes only.

 The Qlik Vector Search Extension enables advanced search capabilities within Qlik Sense by integrating with external vector search services, such as those powered by Databricks or other AI-driven backends.
 This extension allows users to perform semantic or similarity-based searches directly from their Qlik Sense dashboards, leveraging the power of vector embeddings and large language models.

 ### Key Features